dharmafly/tasket/README.md

 It is recommended to create a superuser account during this process (follow the instructions in the terminal).

     python manage.py syncdb

+If you create a superuser account at this point, you may need to run the command above a second time, then the following

+    python manage.py migrate

 ### Optional: Load test data

     python manage.py loaddata ../server/tasks/fixtures/test_data.json